There are two updated plans for St. Anthony Park (District 12) that are in the process of being approved:

 In Saint Paul, most properties must have a certain amount of off-street parking.
 These “minimum parking requirements” have serious impacts on housing affordability, business flexibility, economic development and climate change.
 Updating these requirements was identified for study by the 2040 Comprehensive Plan and a 2018 Planning Commission resolution.
 Additionally, the City’s Climate Action and Resiliency Plan cites reducing off-street parking requirements and encouraging alternative modes of transportation as strategies to reduce greenhouse gases.

 The Hillcrest Master Plan will determine future land uses and a new street network for the 112-acre former golf course on Saint Paul’s East Side.
 In 2019, the Saint Paul City Council approved bonds for the Saint Paul Port Authority to purchase the site.
-The Department of Planning and Economic Development (PED) will lead the master plan process, in collaboration with community members, consultants, and the Port Authority.
-Community engagement throughout the process will outline how to build opportunity and community wealth on the redeveloped Hillcrest site – bringing more housing, jobs, and public amenities.
+The Department of Planning and Economic Development (PED) has led the master plan process, in collaboration with community members, consultants, and the Port Authority.
+Community engagement throughout the process has outlined how to build opportunity and community wealth on the redeveloped Hillcrest site – bringing more housing, jobs, and public amenities.

 Minnesota United FC, a North American Soccer League team, constructed a 20,000 seat major league soccer (MLS) stadium at I-94 and Snelling Avenue, as part of a planned and coordinated redevelopment of the entire 34.5 acre site that also includes the Midway Shopping Center (property owned by private landowner RK Midway).
 The goal is to create a new urban village surrounding the stadium that includes retail, office, residential and public open space uses, recognizing that this development will take place in phases over time.